 Your personal information is held on servers within the EEA and processed by our staff in the UK.

-While the council maintains data protection controls in line with the General Data Protection Regulation, other data protection legislation and its own Information Security Policy to ensure the effective and secure processing of personal information you need to be aware that when you submit a building warrant application to us the application and supporting documents that you send to us are permanently kept as part of public record.
-We have a statutory duty to make them available to any member of the public for inspection (for example via our Public Access website), including names and addresses which you are supplying as part of your application.
+While the council maintains data protection controls in line with the General Data Protection Regulation, other data protection legislation and its own Information Security Policy to ensure the effective and secure processing of personal information you need to be aware that when you submit an application under the Planning Law to us the application (including your personal data), associated plans and supporting documents that you send to us are part of public record.
+We have a statutory duty to make them available to any member of the public for inspection (for example via our Public Access website).

 The personal information you provide will not be used for any other purpose unless required by law, to prevent or detect crime or to protect public funds.